Flavoplaca: Description

 Four Flavoplaca species are lichenicolous; that is, they grow on other lichens.
 These are F. coronata (on saxicolous lichens), F. microthallina (on saxicolous lichens, commonly Hydropunctaria maura), F. oasis (on saxicolous lichens, particularly Bagliettoa calciseda), and F. polycarpa (on Bagliettoa).
 Only F. polycarpa has a truly lichenicolous mode of life; the others are facultatively lichenicolous, i.e., commonly collected from lichens but also known to grow on non-lichen substrates.

+The genus shows distinct ecological preferences, with many species favouring calcareous substrates.
+Some species are specifically adapted to coastal environments, while others prefer inland habitats.
+For example, F. ruderum typically grows on soft calcareous walls and mortar, particularly in well-lit locations, while related species like F. communis and F. maritima are largely confined to seashore rocks or coastal areas with high salinity exposure.

 Species

 Most Flavoplaca species occur in the Northern Hemisphere, and many are found in Europe.
 As of December 2024, Species Fungorum accepts 28 species of Flavoplaca: